 10 Steps to Creating a Landing Page That Converts

-You’ve got the product or service.
+You have an awesome product or service.
 And you know it adds value to your target audience.
 All of the marketing research and testing has told you that.

 Step 1: Establish your USP